thunderbird/webext-docs/browserAction.rst

 .. api-section-annotation-hack::

-Gets the html document set as the popup for this toolbar action.
+Gets the html document set as the popup for this browserAction.

 .. api-header::
    :label: Parameters